-Number of Periods Theory Practical 2
+Number o of Periods

+Theory Practical

+2 2

-Before starting the chapter, ask the students to read the comic given in page number 49 to understand the recap of the topic.
+Before starting the chapter, ask the students to read the comic given on page 40 to understand the recap of the topic.

 While teaching this chapter, tell the students that Paint is a program used to draw and colour.